-Experts say that fibromyalgia is underdiagnosed.
-It can be difficult to diagnose because many of its symptoms are the same as those of other conditions, such as chronic fatigue syndrome, underactive thyroid, Lyme disease, lupus, and multiple chemical sensitivity.
-Fibromyalgia is usually diagnosed after other possible causes have been ruled out.
+Experts say that fibromyalgia is under diagnosed.
+It can be difficult to diagnose because many of its symptoms are the same as those of other conditions, such as systemic exertion intolerance disease (formerly called chronic fatigue syndrome), underactive thyroid, Lyme disease, lupus, idiopathic environmental intolerance (formerly known as multiple chemical sensitivity).
+Fibromyalgia is often diagnosed after other possible causes have been ruled out.

 Fibromyalgia is a perplexing and often debilitating disorder, but treatment can help.
 Lyrica, a medicine used to treat patients with seizures, pain from shingles, and nerve pain from diabetesand spinal cord injuries, is offering new hope to those living with the pain of fibromyalgia.
 Here is what you need to know about the use of Lyrica to manage fibromyalgia, from the drug's benefits to its side effects.

 To diagnose fibromyalgia, your doctor may do a blood test.
 This test identifies markers produced by immune system blood cells in people with fibromyalgia.
 It can also help distinguish fibromyalgia from other conditions that can have similar symptoms.
 He will also take a thorough history and do physical and neurological exams.
 The doctor will also determine whether you have any tender points, a key distinguishing symptom of fibromyalgia.